Cost-Plus Pricing

 Disadvantages of Cost-Plus Pricing

-While cost-plus pricing has its advantages, it also comes with certain drawbacks:
+Cost-plus pricing comes with certain drawbacks:

 Applications in Business